 More than a dozen counties have been inundated with traffic from the Eagle Ford Shale energy boom, but McMullen County has seen one of the biggest upswings in commercial vehicle wrecks.
 Since the beginning of the boom, accidents involving commercial vehicles have increased more than tenfold, from four crashes in 2008 to 46 crashes in 2011, according to crash data compiled by the Texas Department of Transportation.

-The eagle ford shale is located south of San Antonio and is a big region of significant increase in oil and gas production.
+The eagle ford shale is located south of San Antonio and is a big region of the significant increase in oil and gas production.
 With the increase, small towns have seen their road torn up and ripped apart.
-Tractor-trailers and oil tanker trucks began using remote, two lane highways to transport crude oil across the shale, however these highways were originally build for small trucks and farming equipment, not large semi trucks.
+Tractor-trailers and oil tanker trucks began using remote, two-lane highways to transport crude oil across the shale, however, these highways were originally built for small trucks and farming equipment, not large semi trucks.

 A National Highway Traffic Safety Administration report states that “Sleepiness causes auto crashes because it impairs performance and can ultimately lead to the inability to resist falling asleep at the wheel.
 Critical aspects of driving impairment associated with sleepiness are reaction time, vigilance, attention, and information processing.”

 Fracking is a tough job and one that involves heavy equipment, dangerous chemicals, potentially explosive mining techniques and more.
 Truck drivers may experience fatigue because of this and also include long shifts, inadequate sleep, heavy physical labor, irregular sleep patterns, extreme heat exhaustion, lack of sleep areas on sites, and long commutes.